dnsimple/dnsimple-support/content/articles/two-factor-authentication-enforcement.markdown

 If you're part of a team that enforces Two-Factor authentication, you can still [disable Two-Factor authentication](/articles/two-factor-authentication/#disable) on your personal account.

 <warning>
-If you are disabling Two-Factor authentication, you will be removed from all accounts that enforce Two-Factor authentication.
+If you disable Two-Factor authentication, you will be removed from all accounts that enforce Two-Factor authentication.
 </warning>